kruegerrobotics/lan-monitor/README.md

 - Shows the hostname and IP address
 - Shows if the computer is running a webserver with clickable link
 - Shows is the computer is accessible via SSH
-- Shows if a computer has gone offline - greyed out display
+- Shows if a computer has gone offline

 # How it works
 It is based on a periodically executed nmap scan.
 The result of this scan, a xml file, is parsed by the JavaScript and represented as html page with boxes for each computer.